-To make a Follow-On or linked cue so they automatically run after each other, click on the "Link" cell (which normally shows "Wait For Go".
+To link cues so they automatically run after each other, the easiest way is on the screen.
+Click on the "Link" cell (which normally shows "Wait For Go".
 Then select from the softkeys [Link After Previous Cue] or [Link With Previous Cue].
 For Link After, set the "Delay Out" time to set how long the cue will remain before the next cue starts.

-12.8.6 Running Cues
+12.8.4 Running Cues